 - Tank tops or t-shirts

 In your backpack, consider having a sarong or other lightweight cover-up if you’ll be going into any temples, which require shoulders and knees to be covered.
-Sometimes guides will carry smocks for guests in a pinch, Hardie says.
-But if you’ve missed an essential on the list, most necessities, save for prescription medications, will be easy to find in any large town or city.
+If you’ve missed an essential on the list, most necessities, save for prescription medications, will be easy to find in any large town or city.

 How to get around: The easiest way to get around in cities is the GRAB App, which is like Uber for Southeast Asia.
 If you’re trying to get from one major city to the next and can afford it, the easiest mode of travel is by plane, with flights averaging about $50.
 For travel to smaller areas, taking a bus is a good bet.
 There is a long-distance train that runs north and south that is also an option, but it tends to be around the same price as air travel and takes longer, so if you go this route, it’s worth the extra money for a sleeper car.

 What to eat and drink: Aside from the epic landscapes and rich cultural heritage, the food alone in Vietnam makes the trip worth it.
-“Eat as many bánh mì as you possibly can!”
-Hardie suggests.
-Each region has its own specialty, so try out different local items.
-Hardie recommends you focus on foods that are cooked, but she also clarifies that she’s never had any issues with food safety.
+Each region has its own specialty, so consider trying different local items.
 As far as what to drink, bia hơi is a popular daily-brewed light draft beer that you can find on many street corners and in small cafes.
 For non-alcoholic options, check the local menus.
 Hoi An, for example, has a ginger lotus water that is sold in many places.
 Vietnamese iced coffee—known locally as cà phê đá, or cafe da—is not to be missed.

 Visas: U.S. citizens can apply for visas in advance online or by email or mail.
 You’ll need a recent photo and a passport with at least six months left before expiration.
 In terms of cost, visas start at about $17 for the approval fee, plus an additional fee for passport stamping upon arrival, starting at $25.
 Visa prices are dependent on your duration of stay and number of planned entries.